darrenldl/ocaml-SeqBox/README.md

   - Header can be parsed
   - All metadata fields(duplicated or not) can be parsed successfully
   - All remaining space is filled with 0x1A pattern
-  - version(specifically alignment/block size) matches reference block(see below)
+  - Version(specifically alignment/block size) matches reference block(see below)
   - CRC-CCITT is correct

 Data block is valid if and only if
   - Header can be parsed
-  - version and uid matches reference block(see below)
+  - Version and uid matches reference block(see below)
   - CRC-CCITT is correct

   1. A reference block is retrieved first(which is used for guidance on alignment, version, and uid)
-    - the entire sbx container is scanned using alignment of 512 bytes, 512 is used as it is the largest common divisor of 512(block size for version 1) and 4096(block size for version 3)
+    - the entire sbx container is scanned using alignment of 128 bytes, 128 is used as it is the largest common divisor of 512(block size for version 1), 128(block size for verion 2), and 4096(block size for version 3)
     - if there is any valid metadata block in sbx container, then the first one will be used as reference block
     - else the first valid data block will be used as reference block
   2. Scan for valid blocks from start of sbx container to decode and output using reference block's block size as alignment